-I had a client recently who bought a house where the seller did not disclose that they had done some construction work recently but neglected to get all the proper construction permits.
-This has caused problems for the buyers after closing and the title company they chose did not check for open permits.
+I had a client recently who bought a house where the seller did not disclose that they had done some construction work recently and neglected to get all the proper construction permits.
+This has caused problems for the buyers after closing.
+And the title company they chose did not check for open permits.

-The client emailed myself and the realtor and said: “I’m sorry that you keep hearing from us, as I’m sure you thought you were done with us after closing, but it really feels like these sellers did a number on us and we keep finding more wrong with this house.
+The client emailed myself and the realtor and said: “I’m sorry that you keep hearing from us.
+I’m sure you thought you were done with us after closing.
+But it really feels like these sellers did a number on us and we keep finding more wrong with this house.

 My question for you two is: is this something the title company should have found?
 If there were outstanding permits on the property, shouldn’t they have notified us of that so that we could have the sellers address the issue between contract and closing?
 I will contact our title company about this directly, but wanted to get your thoughts on it first.
 Thanks.”

-I won’t bore you with the rest of the correspondence, but as of the last time I checked this continued to be a problem for the buyers.
+I won’t bore you with the rest of the correspondence But as of the last time I checked this continued to be a problem for the buyers.
 The moral of the story is to ask your title company to always check for open permits!